Seasonal Temp Worker

 Fill out the form to watch this Supervisor Safety Tip video.

 Hi.
-I'm Jill, Chief Safety Officer with Vivid Learning Systems.
+I'm Jill, Chief Safety Officer with HSI.
 I'm a former OSHA Inspector and I'm here to help you identify and correct workplace safety hazards.

 For this series, we're at Southern Minnesota Beet Sugar Cooperative in the heart of the Upper Midwest, to show you no matter where you work, safety training is for everyone.